pauplestudios/starcat-review/README.txt

 **Google reCAPTCHA for Reviews**
 Can enable Google reCAPTCHA for users before submitting reviews.
 This could stop spam and fake reviews

-## WooCommerce integration for product reviews
-It is a [customer review plugin](https://starcatwp.com/woocommerce-review-plugin/) that has full integration with WooCommerce to replace the default product reviews with an advanced ratings and review system.
-You can upgrade to WooCommerce Notifications PRO add-on to send review reminder emails for WooCommerce customers to give product reviews.

 ## Rank higher in Google with Review Schema
 Implements Review Schema markup (from schema.org) on your pages so that user ratings can be displayed in Google SERPs as Rich Snippets.
 It could increase your click-through rate and your page ranking in Google.